oresat/oresat-od-database/docs/beacon.rst

 Beacon
 ======

-.. note:: Octets are used instead of bytes as octets are guaranteed to be 8 bits and bytes are not.

-OreSat use AX.25 V2 frame for it's beacon format.
+All OreSats use a AX.25 V2 frame for their beacon format.

 A great reference for AX.25 is at https://notblackmagic.com/bitsnpieces/ax.25/